mattbiddlecombe/churchsuite-chat/PLANNING.md

 ### 🔄 Task & Decision Flow

 All active tasks are tracked in `TASK.md`.
 Exceptions to the rules or incomplete tasks are documented in `DECISIONS.md`.
 All implementation must reflect the scope and constraints defined in this plan.
+Standardize on FastAPI for consistent testing and middleware implementation.

 ## 2. Core Constraints